lolek24/lolek24/README.md

 ### Hi there 👋

-I'm SAP Developer working in Warsaw, Poland.
+I'm 🔹 SAP Developer 🔹 SAP Solution Architect 🔹 SAP DevOps 🔹 working in Warsaw, Poland.

 <br>📣 Would you like to contact me, you can find me here:<br/>
 <p>